mulllhausen/btc-inquisitor/README.md

     -o FORMAT, --output-format=FORMAT

 Specify the output data format.
-FORMAT can be: JSON (associative array), XML, BINARY.
-JSON is the default and BINARY is only permitted when requesting full transactions or full blocks.
+FORMAT can be: SINGLE-LINE-JSON (associative array), MULTILINE-JSON (associative array), MULTILINE-XML, SINGLE-LINE-XML, BINARY.
+MULTILINE-JSON is the default and BINARY is only permitted when requesting full transactions or full blocks.